acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 >
 > This explains why L2 regularization pulls weights toward zero, and why L1 regularization creates sparse models (many weights exactly zero).

 **Why this matters for basketball detection**: Proper regularization enables our model to generalize to different courts, lighting conditions, and ball positions not seen during training.
+Without regularization, our model might perfectly detect basketballs in the training data but fail on real-world images with new backgrounds or lighting conditions.

 #### 3.2.5 Information Theory: Measuring Uncertainty